gburton/CE-Phoenix/README.md

 SEO Header Tags RELOADED
 ========================
-1. After osCommerce installation, install the custom SQL changes using phpMyAdmin from the ../catalog/SQL_changes folder
+1. If osCommerce was already installed, and the default oscommerce installation is not ran, then import the appropriate sql file located in ../catalog/SQL_changes folder
 2. Go through the following language files to change any customizable text pertaining to your installation
 	a. ../catalog/includes/languages/english/index.php
 	b. ../catalog/includes/languages/english/specials.php